First Czechoslovak Republic: Politics

+The leaders of these parties became known as the "Pětka" (pron. pyetka) (The Five).
+The Pětka was headed by Antonín Švehla, who held the office of prime minister for most of the 1920s and designed a pattern of coalition politics that survived until 1938.
+The coalition's policy was expressed in the slogan "We have agreed that we will agree."
+German parties also participated in the government in the beginning of 1926.
+Hungarian parties, influenced by irredentist propaganda from Hungary, never joined the Czechoslovak government but were not openly hostile.

 Foreign policy

 Edvard Beneš, Czechoslovak foreign minister from 1918 to 1935, created the system of alliances that determined the republic's international stance until 1938.
 A democratic statesman of Western orientation, Beneš relied heavily on the League of Nations as guarantor of the post war status quo and the security of newly formed states.
 He negotiated the Little Entente (an alliance with Yugoslavia and Romania) in 1921 to counter Hungarian revanchism and Habsburg restoration.
 He concluded a separate alliance with France.
 Beneš's Western policy received a serious blow as early as 1925.
 The Locarno Pact, which paved the way for Germany's admission to the League of Nations, guaranteed Germany's western border but provided no such promise for its eastern frontier, which meant that it would remain subject to negotiation.
 When Adolf Hitler came to power in 1933, fear of German aggression became widespread in eastern Central Europe.
 Beneš ignored the possibility of a stronger Central European alliance system, remaining faithful to his Western policy.
 He did, however, seek the participation of the Soviet Union in an alliance to include France.
 (Beneš's earlier attitude towards the Soviet regime had been one of caution.)
 In 1935, the Soviet Union signed treaties with France and Czechoslovakia.
 In essence, the treaties provided that the Soviet Union would come to Czechoslovakia's aid only if French assistance came first.

 In 1935, when Beneš succeeded Masaryk as president, the prime minister Milan Hodža took over the Ministry of Foreign Affairs.
 Hodža's efforts to strengthen alliances in Central Europe came too late.
 In February 1936, the foreign ministry came under the direction of Kamil Krofta, an adherent of Beneš's line.

-The Czechoslovak Republic sold armament to Bolivia during the Chaco War (1932–35) and sent, close to the end of the war, an unofficial training mission, to support Bolivia in its Chaco war with Paraguay and advance Czechoslovak interest in Bolivia.
+The Czechoslovak Republic sold armament to Bolivia during the Chaco War with Paraguay (1932–35) and sent, close to the end of the war, an unofficial training mission, to support Bolivia in the war and advance Czechoslovak interests in Bolivia.